piperdd/MARDI-diagrams/README.md

     - Lembu yang sudah berhenti menyusu.
     - Perlu mengandung semula untuk mengeluarkan susu.

+# Flow of system
+ 1. Calculate nutrient requirements for cattle.
+We need Calcium (C), Phosphorus (P), Dry Matter Intake (DMI), Crude Protein (CP), Metabolizable Energy (ME).
+These are calculated from cattle data.
+     - Sheets: `NRC 2001-2016 req`
+ 2. Determine the distribution for each ingredient using the least cost solver to get the formulation.
+     - Sheets: `Least Cost`
+ 3. Determine how much formulation to give each cattle.
+    - This is calculated by `total forage required` and `total concentrate required` in the second diagram.
+    - Sum up total weight for each forage and concentrate required.
+    - Sheets: `Rumusan pemberian makanan tepat`, `Slot 1`.

 # Least Cost Formulation
 ## Information Required
 - Ingredient nutrient values (ME, CP, Ca, P) (In `Feed database` sheet)